-Power Adapters - Egypt uses a 220 volt power supply system, and plugs are two-prong, rounded.
-Depending on which country you come from, you might or might not need a power converter.
+Power Adapters – Egypt uses a 220 volt power supply system, and plugs are two-prong, rounded.
+Depending on which country you come from, you might or might not need a power converter and/or an adapter.
 To avoid unnecessary inconvenience, it’s recommended that you verify this prior to packing for your Egyptian travel adventure.
-If you don’t require a power converter, Then you simply buy a universal travel adapter.
+If you don’t require a power converter, Then you can simply buy a universal travel adapter.

 Medication – When you are trying to decide on what to pack for Egypt, you should never forget to pack your prescription medicine!
 It may be available in Egyptian drug stores, but it may be called by a different name.
 So, to avoid confusion and problems, it’s recommended that you bring any drugs you will require with you.